 Let us understand the risks that we have to be aware of different kinds of mutual funds –

 Credit Rate Risks

 Debt Mutual Fund Risk

-Interest Rate Risk – When interest rate rises, the price of bonds go down which means you can lose investment value.
+Interest Rate Risk – When the interest rate rises, the price of bonds goes down which means you can lose investment value.
 So you have to invest as per the interest rate movement or better will match investment horizon with deft fund average maturities.

 New Post – Debt Mutual Fund Risk

-The risk in debt mutual funds is complex & it is definitely beyond the 2 points that I have mentioned.
-You should check 15 types of Risk that affect your investment here
+The risks in debt mutual funds is complex & it is definitely beyond the 2 points that I have mentioned.
+You should check 15 types of Risks that affect your investment here

 Risks of Balanced Mutual Funds